ethereumjs/ultralight/packages/portalnetwork/src/wire/utp/Socket/setup.md

 - A - sends FindContent
 - B - sends FOUNDCONTENT and connection-ID
-  - Opens a WRITING socket using connectionID
+  - Opens a WRITING socket using connectionID as 'rcvID' connectionId+1 as 'sndId'
-- A - Opens a READING socket using 'connection-ID'
+- A - Opens a READING socket using 'connection-ID' as 'sndId' connectionId+1 as 'rcvId'
-  - sends SYN with seqNr: 1, ackNr: RANDA
+  - sends SYN with seqNr: 1, ackNr:
 - B - Sends SYN-ACK with seqNr: RANDB, ackNr: 1
 - A - Sends SYN-ACK-ACK with seqNr: 2, ackNr: RANDB
 - B - Sends DATA with seqNr: RANDB + 1, ackNr: 2